AdrianVazquezMejia/PeopleCounterApp/README.md

 ## What it Does

-The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
+The people counter application is a smart video IoT solution using Intel® hardware and software tools.
 The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

 ## How it Works